IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: Introduction

 \section{Introduction}

 Reverse-engineering (RE) is about gaining insights into the inner workings of a mechanism, which often results in the capability of reproducing the associated functionality.
 In our work, we consider a program to be a black-box function that we have no insights into its internal mechanism, and we can only interface with it through inputs and the program generated outputs.
-This is a desired scenario in software engineering \citep{lee2011tie, fu2019coda}, or security, which reverse-engineers, e.g., binary executables for analysis and for finding potential vulnerabilities \citep{kolbitsch2009effective, yakdan2016helping}.
-Furthermore, a similar paradigm is used to reverse-engineer the brain to advance knowledge in various brain-related disciplines \citep{markram2012human} or seeking interpretation for reinforcement learning agents \citep{verma2018programmatically}.
-More recently, similar principles have been applied to the machine learning domain to find internal information or copy black-box models like deep learning architectures \citep{tramer2016stealing,oh2019towards, orekondy2019knockoff}.
+This is a desired scenario in software engineering \cite{lee2011tie,fu2019coda}, or security, where we reverse-engineer, e.g., binary executables for analysis and for finding potential vulnerabilities \cite{kolbitsch2009effective,yakdan2016helping}.
+Similar principles have been applied in the program synthesis domain to understand the functionality of the given program \cite{jha2010oracle,solar2006combinatorial}.
+Furthermore, a similar paradigm is used to reverse-engineer the brain to advance knowledge in various brain-related disciplines \cite{markram2012human} or seeking interpretation for reinforcement learning agents \cite{verma2018programmatically}.

 Despite all of the progress in reverse-engineering the software and machine learning models, there are typical limitations in the proposed works.
 E.g., in the decompilation task, one of the assumptions is to have access to the assembly code of the black-box programs or other privileged information, which is a significant information leak about the black-box function.
+In program synthesis, a common issue is that the problem is considered in a relaxed setting, where they only synthesize loop-free or conditional-free programming languages \cite{jha2010oracle}.
 Furthermore, in deep learning, a common issue is that the reverse-engineered models usually are not represented in an interpretable and human-readable form.

-In recent work, neural program synthesizers are employed to recover a functional and interpretable form of a black-box program that is generated based only on I/Os examples \citet{bunel2018leveraging}.
+In recent work, neural program synthesizers are employed to recover a functional and interpretable form of a black-box program that is generated based only on I/Os examples \cite{bunel2018leveraging}.
 On close inspection, however, it turns out, that these approaches also leverage privileged information, by relying on a biased sampling strategy of I/Os that was obtained under the knowledge of the black-box function.